terkelg/exifer/packages/exifer/readme.md

 // }
 ```

+> **OBS**: Exifer only reads a few tags by default.
+You can add [your own](#optstags) or use [add-on modules](#add-ons) to read and parse additional tags.

 ## API

 ### exifer(input, [opts])
 Returns: `object` <_Promise_>

-Takes a JPEG or JIFF image as input and returns an object with extracted meta-data.
+Takes a JPEG, DNG or JIFF image as input and returns an object with extracted meta-data.
 A `Promise` is returned that resolves to an hash-map of tag/value pairs.

 Exifer only reads the most essential tags out of the box – which should cover 99% of all use cases.
-Tags are by default interpreted as ASCII strings.

 To read or parse more tags chekcout [`opts.tags`](#optstags).